COVID-19 Vaccine FAQs

 In the news recently, they have mentioned that people with serious allergies should not get the vaccine.

-Anaphylaxis or serious allergy to the vaccine was not reported in the 43,000 dose Phase III trial.
+Anaphylaxis or serious allergy to the vaccine has rarely been seen- between 2 and 11 cases in 1 million people.
 The recommendation for observation for 15 minutes post-vaccination and 30 minutes for those who have had prior severe allergic reactions is to provide safe intervention should anyone experience an unanticipated reaction.
-The recent news suggests that the rate of an allergic reaction with the Moderna vaccine is about 2 in 1 million.

 I have multiple drug allergies.
 Should I take Benadryl prior to vaccination?